jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 #### Architect

-> Instead of using the smallNORB dataset, we are switching to the MNist dataset for our code demonstration.
+However, many code implementation starts with the MNist dataset because the image size is smaller.
+So for our demonstration, we also pick the MNist dataset.

 <div class="imgcap">
 <img src="/assets/capsule/cape.png" style="border:none;">
 </div>
 (Picture from the Matrix capsules with EM routing paper)

+In our implementation, A=32 channels, B=32 capsules, K=3 (3x3 kernels), C=32 capsules, D=32 capusles, E=10 classes.

 Here is a brief description of each layer and the shape of their outputs: